SteffeyDev/osc-scenes/README.md

 ## Getting Started

+### MacOS

 1. Download the `OSCSceneController.app.zip` file from the [latest release](https://github.com/steffeydev/osc-scenes/releases/latest).
-2. Create the YAML Configuration File by following the format described below
+2. Create the YAML Configuration File by following the format described below.
-3. Double-click the `OSCSceneController.app` file to run it, and load in your configuration
+3. Double-click the `OSCSceneController.app` file to run it.
+4. Load in your configuration, and follow the in-app instructions.

+### Windows

+1. Download the `OSCSceneController.exe` file from the [latest release](https://github.com/steffeydev/osc-scenes/releases/latest).
+2. Create the YAML Configuration File by following the format described below.
+3. Double-click the `OSCSceneController.exe` file to run it.
+4. Load in your configuration, and follow the in-app instructions.

+### Linux

+1. Download the `OSCSceneController.elf` file from the [latest release](https://github.com/steffeydev/osc-scenes/releases/latest).
+2. Create the YAML Configuration File by following the format described below.
+3. From the command line, `cd` into the folder with the executable and run `./OSCSceneController.elf`.
+4. Load in your configuration, and follow the in-app instructions.

+Note: The executable was built for debian-based 64-bit systems.
+If it doesn't work on your system, follow the Contributing guide below to setup the environment and build it manually.

 ## The YAML Configuration File
 The scenes.yaml configuration file should contain the following sections: